newlight77/kata-legacy-excelservice/README.md

 ## Architecture

 This application is a backend to expose REST API.

-Data are persisted in a H2 memory database.
+Data are persisted in a [H2 memory database](http://localhost:8080/h2-console).

+## REST API

+The endpoints are :

+- `/api/sondage/creer`
+- `/api/sondage/get`
+- `/api/sondage/campagne/creer`
+- `/api/sondage/campagne/get`
+- `/api/sondage/campagne/export`